QTank/protein-folding/README.md

-# VQE on protein-folding on a planar lattice model
+# Quantum protein-folding on a planar lattice model with VQE
+The method is from the paper https://www.nature.com/articles/srep00571.
+This paper provides a method for mapping protein construction to qubit and folding protein on a planar lattice model on quantum annealing.
+My code constructed the Hamiltonian according to the paper but VQE was utilized on quantum protein folding because it used less qubit than quantum annealing.